LiminalCrab/auger/readme.md

 This is an RSS feed for the [Merveilles webring project](https://github.com/XXIIVV/Webring/), it's a static page that's updated once daily with all the recent articles written by the community.

 ## How do I add my website to the aggregator?
-You have to be an active member of the Merveilles community.
+You have to be an active member of the Merveilles community, and thus the Mastodon rules apply to this page.
+You can read them here: https://merveilles.town/about/more
 Your website must meet the [criteria of the Webring project](https://github.com/XXIIVV/Webring/#webring-criteria).

 If you meet both of those conditions just modify url.py with your rss link, your website link, and make a code comment linking to your merveilles.town mastodon account and I'll look into it.

-If your website does not meet the Webring criteria but manages to make it on their anyway, It will be removed from Auggar.
+If your website does not meet the Webring criteria but manages to make it on their anyway, It will be removed from Auggar at my discretion.
+I really appreciate constructive content.
+If community members complain about said content, the post is likely to be removed.

 ## HOW DOES IT WORK?